warehouse-web/warehouse/src/pages/shop/2020-04-03-monument-issue-1-rozema-teunissen.md

     caption: 'Monument Issue #1 | Rozema/Teunissen (2018).
 Photography: Anouk Beckers.'
   - type: text
     body: >-
-      *Monument* is a fanzine dedicated to the "Dutch Wave", a group of Dutch fashion designers who created international fame around the turn of the century.
+      *Monument* is a fanzine dedicated to the 'Dutch Wave', a group of Dutch fashion designers who created international fame around the turn of the century.
 Each number is dedicated to one designer or design duo.
 This first issue focuses on the work of the duo Rozema/Teunissen (Melanie